caida-ricky/dagmulticaster/README.md

 2. *Exclude* filters have priority over mirroring filters.
 In case of a conflict packets will only go to filters that have the `exclude` option set to `true`.
 3. *Mirror* filters duplicate packets that don't conflict with one of the above rules.
 4. The *default* sink takes all traffic that is not dropped or excluded.

+## License

+The STARDUST DAG-Multicaster is released for academic, non-commerical use.
+See the full [LICENSE](/LICENSE) for more information.